 Bayview Hunters Point (BVHP) is located in the Southeast corner of San Francisco, bordering the Bay.
 Throughout the early 1900's, the shipping industry constructed dry docks and filled in the bay with rock carved from the hill in Hunters Point.
-The US Navy took over the shippard at the onset of World War II, and throughout the 1940's and 50's the navy shippard and the abundant and well-paying work it offered drew African-American workers to the area.
+The US Navy took over the shipyard at the onset of World War II, and throughout the 1940's and 50's the navy shipyard and the abundant and well-paying work it offered drew African-American workers to the area.
 The area became one of the only majority African-American neighborhoods in San Francisco, and its residents developed a thriving community, purchasing homes and creating a commercial area along 3rd street.
-The naval shippard closed in 1974, and was leased by a private company until the whole area was shut down in 1994.
+The naval shipyard closed in 1974, and was leased by a private company until the whole area was shut down in 1994.
 This series of closures left many BVHP residents unemployed.
-The shippard that once served as a source of income was designated a Superfund site, and it and many other industrial facilities polluted the air and water of the newly underemployed community.
-As employment opportunities deteriorated and the cost of living in San Francisco rose, many residents were forced to move out of San Francisco, to the East Bay or elsewhere.
+The shipyard that once served as a source of income was designated a Superfund site, and it and many other industrial facilities polluted the air and water of the newly underemployed community.
+As employment opportunities deteriorated and the cost of living in San Francisco, to the East Bay or elsewhere.

 As a result, African-Americans no longer form the majority of Bayview residents, with the Asian/Pacific Islander and Latino populations growing.
 Poverty is a major issue, with 21.7% of Bayview Hunters Point's 33,170 residents below the poverty line in 2001.
-Poor neighborhoods are more vulnerable to external factors that are detrimental to health; pollution and poor housing can exacerbate many preexisting health problems.1
+Poor neighborhoods are more vulnerable to external factors that are detrimental to health; pollution and poor housing can exacerbate many preexisting health problems.1 to healthy food.

-There are several determinants that ultimately lead to bad health outcomes, and in order to improve the health of a community, these determinants need to be identified and addressed.
-BVHP experiences a disproportionate number of social determinants with adverse effects on health, ranging from social isolation to institutional and environmental racism to lack of access to healthy food.
 These social determinants in turn affect the behavior of 94124 residents: less access to healthy food makes maintaining a good diet and avoiding obesity more difficult, and an atmosphere of violence forces children to stay inside, leaving them more susceptible to poor indoor air quality, asthma triggers, and obesity.
 In turn, these behaviors create clinical signs, such as hypertension, obesity and high cholesterol, which can lead to death and disability.
 BVHP's disproportionate exposure to the negative social determinants results in negative health outcomes: Bayview Hunters Point residents are hospitalized more than residents of other neighborhoods for almost every disease, including asthma, congestive heart failure, diabetes, and urinary tract infections.
 More deadly than any of these diseases, however, is violence; BVHP residents lose more years of life due to violence than from any other cause.